All Products

 Custom

 This provides a more flexible way to configure masking.
-You must configure from left to right whether to mask each segment and the number of characters to mask or not mask.
+Configure segments from left to right and specify whether to mask each segment and the number of characters to mask (or not mask).
 You can add up to 10 segments.
-You must have at least one segment, and exactly one segment must be set to Remaining characters.
+You must have at least one segment, and exactly one segment must be Remaining characters.

-For example, mask the first 3 characters and do not mask the remaining characters.
+For example, mask the first 3 characters and leave the remaining characters unmasked.

 When you use HASH encryption for data masking, you must configure the following parameters.